-Portugal’s capital city, Lisbon, has much in common with other prominent European cities: neighborhoods full of charming alleyways and cafes, churches that showcase historic architecture and artwork, a convenient public transportation system, and a variety of museums to choose from on a rainy day.
+Portugal’s capital city, Lisbon, has much in common with other prominent European cities.
+It has neighborhoods full of charming alleyways and cafes, churches that showcase historic architecture and artwork, a convenient public transportation system, and a variety of museums to choose from on a rainy day.
 Of course, there are also the things that make Lisbon uniquely Portuguese — the colorful and detailed tile work found in museums and buildings across the city, the hills and viewpoints that they afford of the city and Tagus River below, the cable cars packed full of both tourists and commuters that carve their way through the city’s streets, and the nautically-themed mosaic stone sidewalks.

 Exploring Lisbon with Kids